Firepro Systems (India)

-Firepro Systems, incorporated in 1992 by N S Narendra as a proprietorship, is a company that provides integrated solutions for fire protection, security and building management systems.
+Firepro Systems, incorporated in 1992 by N S Narendra as a proprietorship, is an Indian company that provides services for fire protection, security, and building management systems.
 The company went global early and used to get 25% of its revenues from overseas.
 In 2008 when the real estate market suffered a setback, FirePro was affected.
 In 2011 the company ran into a financial crisis and was unable to pay some of its employees.
 On 11 May 2012, Panasonic announced plans to acquire a 76.2% stake in the Rs.
 700 crore Firepro Systems.